What Is Thai Iced Tea?

 Why is my Thai iced tea not orange?

 The wrong tea was used, or not enough of it.
 Thai tea mix contains food-grade orange coloring that is responsible for the drink’s distinctive deep orange color.
-Regular black tea — even brewed very strongly — will not produce this color.
-Use Thai tea mix, specifically — Cha Tra Mue is the most widely available.
-Use the full amount: three to four tablespoons per two cups of water.
-Less tea produces a paler, less vibrant color.
+Regular black tea, even brewed very strongly, will not produce this color.
+Use Thai tea mix specifically.
+Cha Tra Mue is the most widely available.
+Use the full amount: three tablespoons per two cups of water.

 Why does my Thai iced tea taste bitter?

 The tea was steeped too long.
-Five minutes is the correct steep time for Thai tea mix — beyond that, the tannins in the tea leaves release into the water and produce a bitterness that the condensed milk cannot fully correct.
+Five minutes is the correct steep time for Thai tea mix.
+Beyond that, the tannins in the tea leaves release into the water and produce a bitterness that the condensed milk cannot fully correct.
 Set a timer.
 Remove the tea leaves at exactly five minutes.
-Do not squeeze the strainer — squeezing also releases bitter compounds.
+Do not squeeze the strainer.

 Can I make Thai iced tea without condensed milk?

-You can use regular milk or a dairy-free milk, but the drink will taste different — lighter, less rich, less sweet.
+You can use regular milk or a dairy-free milk, but the drink will taste different, lighter, less rich, less sweet.
 The condensed milk provides both sweetness and a thick, creamy richness that thinner milk cannot replicate.
-If you are avoiding condensed milk, use coconut condensed milk as a substitute — it produces a similar richness with a slight coconut note.
-Regular milk alongside extra sugar is the least satisfying substitute.
+If you are avoiding condensed milk, coconut condensed milk is the best substitute.
+It produces a similar richness with a slight coconut note.

 How do I make Thai iced tea less sweet?

-Use less condensed milk — one tablespoon per glass instead of two to three — and reduce the sugar in the brewed tea by half.
-The tea itself should still be slightly sweet from the brew; the condensed milk provides the additional sweetness at the glass.
+Use less condensed milk and reduce the sugar in the brewed tea by half.
 Adjusting the condensed milk rather than the brew gives you more control at the point of serving.
+The tea itself should still be slightly sweet from the brew.

 Can I make a big batch of Thai iced tea ahead of time?

-Yes — and it is the practical approach.
+Yes, and it is the practical approach.
 Brew a large batch of strong sweetened Thai tea, cool it completely, and refrigerate for up to three days.
 Pour over ice and add condensed milk and evaporated milk per glass as needed.
-The brewed tea keeps well cold.
-Do not add the condensed milk or evaporated milk to the batch — add them fresh to each glass.
-A batch of brewed Thai tea in the refrigerator means Cha Yen is available whenever it is wanted.
+Do not add the condensed milk or evaporated milk to the batch.
+Add them fresh to each glass.
 That is how my mother kept it.

 FLAVOR PROFILE

 The taste is sweet first.
-Not gently sweet — properly sweet, the condensed milk and the sugar in the brew working together to produce a sweetness that is the point of the drink rather than a background note.
-Then the tea comes through underneath — strong and slightly spiced, the star anise present without being sharp, the black tea holding the whole drink together.
+Not gently sweet, properly sweet, the condensed milk and the sugar in the brew working together to produce a sweetness that is the point of the drink rather than a background note.
+Then the tea comes through underneath, strong and slightly spiced, the star anise present without being sharp, the black tea holding the whole drink together.
 Then the cold, which is its own flavor at this temperature.
-Then the cream, the evaporated milk or fresh cream sitting over everything and making each sip slightly richer than the last.
+Then the cream, the evaporated milk sitting over everything and making each sip slightly richer than the last.

 It is not a complicated drink.
 It is not trying to be subtle.
 It is sweet and cold and orange and completely Thai, and it has been exactly this at every market and every kitchen table where it was made and handed over.